Pepper Juice, anyone?

 How to take it:

-Adults~ During cold and flu season, take a dropper full every couple days to give your body the benefits of the ingredients of pepper juice.
-When there’s a bug ‘going-around’, and you know you will be exposed, increase it to every day or twice a day.
-Then at the slightest sign of a cold, cough, or sniffle bump it up to 3-4 times a day or more.
+Adults~ Take a dropper full every couple days in water to give your body the benefits while well.
+When there’s a bug going-around, increase it to every day or twice a day.
+Then at the slightest sign of a cold, cough, or sniffle bump it up to 3-4 times a day.

 The littler and younger their age, the less they need.
 Example, a four year-old would only get a 1/3 of a dropper.
 Likewise, a baby should only get 4-5 drops.
-It certainly is not not going to hurt them.
-They will likely take their cues from you, so don’t make it a big deal; I wouldn’t talk about it being ‘Hot’.
-We just put it into water and drink it down.
+They will likely take their cues from you, so don’t make it a big deal.

 So, do you think you might make Pepper Juice for yourself?

-(‘freshly made’ Pepper Juice steeping on the counter with my beet kvass)
+(‘freshly made’ Pepper Juice, in the early stages, steeping on the counter with my beet kvass)

 - Vitamin C, B6 and selenium, manganese